 The majority of haunted houses are getting ready for a spine-tingling Halloween that will have axe throwing, paintball, carnival-style activities, and as many ruthless characters as you can think.

-We’ve got seven eerie, expertly chosen scares spread throughout the region because it’s the season, which will give our more fearless readers an adrenaline rush or make the more frightened readers long for just one night without nightmares.
+Mentioned above are the seven eerie, expertly chosen scares spread throughout the region because it’s the season that will give fearless readers an adrenaline rush for just one night without nightmares.

 Enjoy a hauntingly good time!